BIYSC project category: Medicine

 • Writing materials

-• Broadening medical expertise: from the clinic to the lab bench and back
+• Broadening Medical Expertise: from the clinic to the lab bench and back

-Broadening medical expertise: from the clinic to the lab bench and back
+Broadening Medical Expertise: from the clinic to the lab bench and back

 Medicine is a pillar of wellness and health, and research is critical to meeting health challenges and improving health care.
 In this project, participants with an interest in science, medicine and healthcare will be involved in an active learning environment in a realistic, dynamic medical experience within the Hospital and with opportunities to participate in simulations.